-The Associate of Arts degree requires successful completion of a urs minimum of 62 semester credit hours with a minimum of 41 credits from English Composition, Social and Behavioral Sciences, Arts and Humanities, Sciences and Mathematics and the remaining credit hours earned via the approved list of transfer courses.
+The Associate of Arts degree requires successful completion of a sminimum of 62 semester credit hours with a minimum of 41 credits from English Composition, Social and Behavioral Sciences, Arts and Humanities, Sciences and Mathematics and the remaining credit hours earned via the approved list of transfer courses.
 For students wishing to complete the first two years of a Bachelor of Arts degree, as well as those desiring two years of a liberal arts/general education with emphasis in the Arts, Social Sciences or Humanities, the following minimum requirements shown below should be met.
 Transfer institutions may require different courses depending upon institutional or major requirements.
 Students should customize their program as closely as possible to the requirements at the four-year institution of their choice.

-Required Distribution
+Code Required Distribu Title tion Hours

-English Composition and Literature
+English Composit tion and Literature 6

-Social and Behavioral Sciences
+Social and Behav ioral Sciences 12

-Sciences and Mathematics 11
+Sciences and Ma thematics 11

-Arts and Humanities 12
+Arts and Humanities

-Minimum Distribution Requirements 41
+Minimum Distribution Requirements

-Other Requirements
+Other Requiremen nts

-SDE 1010 🖋 First Year Experience 1
+SDE 1010 🎤 First Year Experience 1

 COM 2820 AA Capstone Course 1

-3

 Information Literacy Course

-Additional Electives
+Additional Electives 16

 Total Minimum Degree Requirements